-Bill Gates' Kids, and Steve Jobs, Limited Screen Time
+Bill Gates and Steve Jobs Limited Screen Time for Their Children

 Bill Gates is one of the world's richest man (estimated net worth around 96 billion USD) because of technology.
 So it makes sense that he would want his children to derive the same benefits from technology that he has.

 However, the Microsoft founder barred his kids from using technology till they reached a certain age.